 As you become more familiar with the layout of the code and data blocks in the disassembly, you may find that some blocks need to be split up, joined, or otherwise reorganised.
-You could do this manually in the skool file itself, or you could regenerate the skool file from a new control file.
+If you are working on the skool file, the best way to do this is to regenerate the skool file from a new control file.
 To ensure that you don't lose all the annotations you've already added to the skool file, though, you should use skool2ctl.py to preserve them.